smithc36-tcd/hpc-group/assignment_two/report.md

 Exercise 3 - Parallel Sum
 =========================================================================

-**Measure the performance of the serial code (average + standard deviation).**
+**1. Measure the performance of the serial code (average + standard deviation).**

 Out of 5 measurements with 10^7 elements we obtained:

 * Average: 0.032559 s
 * Standard deviation: 3.74e-5 s

-**Implement a parallel version of the serial_sum called omp_sum and use the omp parallel for construct to parallelize the program.
+**2. Implement a parallel version of the serial_sum called omp_sum and use the omp parallel for construct to parallelize the program.
 Run the code with 32 threads and measure the execution time (average + standard deviation).
 Is and should the code be working correctly?
 If not, why not?**

 Using `omp parallel for` and 32 threads we get: